Danijel Žeželj

-Danijel Žeželj is a Croatian comic book artist, animator, painter and illustrator and author of a number of graphic novels.
+Danijel Žeželj ([dǎnijel ʒěʒeʎ]; born 7 December 1966) is a Croatian comic book artist, animator, painter and illustrator and author of a number of graphic novels.

 Biography

 Žeželj studied classical painting, sculpting and printing at the Academy of Fine Arts in Zagreb, Croatia.

 His work has been published and exhibited in Croatia, Slovenia, UK, Switzerland, France, Italy, Spain, Greece, Sweden, South Africa, Argentina, Brazil and the USA.

 His comics and illustrations have been published abroad by DC Comics/Vertigo, Marvel Comics, The New York Times Book Review, Harper's Magazine, San Francisco Guardian, Editori del Grifo, Edizioni Charta and others.

 Since 1999, in collaboration with musician/composer Jessica Lurie, he has created a series of multimedia performances merging live music with live painting.
 These have been presented at festivals and in clubs, churches and squats throughout Europe and the USA.

 In 2005 he became the first comic book artist ever to have a solo exhibition at the Isabella Stewart Gardner Museum in Boston, Massachusetts.

 In 2001 in Zagreb, Croatia he founded the publishing house and graphic workshop "Petikat".
 Most recently he worked on animated films at Zagreb Film.

 He lives and works both in New York and Zagreb.
-He was married to Jessica Lurie, a composer and musician.
+He was married to Jessica Lurie, an American composer and musician.